Your first fine line tattoo: what to keep in mind before getting inked

 Does a fine line tattoo hurt a lot?

-The short answer: it usually hurts less than other styles, but it depends on several factors:
+In any case, the short answer is: it usually hurts less than other styles, but it depends on several factors:

 • The area of the body